ARE YOU READY?

 Apply to be a Siena College Bonner Service Leader!

 Bonners are undergraduate students who utilize their academic talents to lead community change through service.
 They help to build a world that is more just, peaceable, and humane through direct service, professional development and scholarly examination of injustice.
-Some of Siena College's partner organizations work with at-risk youth, people suffering from disability and addiction, immigrants, formerly incarcerated and other marginalized populations.
+Some of Siena's partner organizations work with at-risk youth, people suffering from disability and addiction, immigrants, formerly incarcerated and other marginalized populations.

 The Bonner program is a four-year commitment for students who commit to serving with the community during their time at Siena, combining their service with academics and career goals.
 Placements are developmental, moving students through increasing levels of experience and responsibility across the four years.
 This program is unique because students get the opportunity to focus on social justice issues locally, nationally, and internationally.